gnodar01/ICorps-TA-Handbook/chapter1/step2/scheduleClass.md

     * To assign Teaching Team members as lecturers, check their schedules for all weeks, as well as what topic they covered last time, if any.

-        * If schedule permits, assign the lecturer to the same topic they led in a previous cohorts
+        * If schedule permits, assign the lecturer to the same topic they led in a previous cohort

         * Make sure each Teaching Team member has approved their days to Instruct, and that they have it reserved on their calendar